gardener/gardener-extension-runtime-gvisor/README.md

     ...
 ```

-GVisor van be configured to run with additional linux capabilities by adding them to the `additionalCapabilities` field in the providerConfig:
+GVisor van be configured to run with additional linux capabilities by adding them to the `configFlags` field in the providerConfig:

 ```yaml
 ...